New producer? Master the fundamentals of electronic music production by completing 4 projects in 4 weeks. Learn more here.

 But you probably will go through it.
 Most people do.
 In fact, it’s the very reason I wrote The Producer’s Guide to Workflow & Creativity.

 The unfortunate reality is that most people give up when they reach stage 3.
-Production starts to become difficult and seems more time-consuming.
-You sit down to work on something and end up procrastinating—doing something else that’s easier.

 Fortunately, stage 3 doesn’t last forever, and there are ways to progress through it faster.